 How To Recover Unsaved PowerPoint Data [Tip]

-In order to recover your lost data, make sure that the Auto Recover and Auto Save options are enabled.
+In order to recover your lost data or an unsaved PowerPoint, make sure that the Auto Recover and Auto Save options are enabled.
 To find these options go to File -> Options.

 Note: You might have to reveal hidden files to locate some content within these directories.
 For example, if you are looking to locate your lost data, then follow the system path displayed below the Auto Recover and Auto Save check-boxes, e.g. C:\Users\Administrator\AppData\Roaming\Microsoft\PowerPoint.
 You can also copy and paste this path in Windows Explorer.